 Died: 12 July 1910

-- On June 2, 1910, he became the first man to reach a new feat of flying across the English Channel by plane.
-For this achievement, he was honoured with a Gold medal by the Royal Aero Club in recognition of his achievements.
+- On June 2, 1910, he became the first person to fly a non-stop double crossing of the English Channel in 95 minutes.
+He was awarded the Gold Medal of the Royal Aero Club in recognition of his achievements.

-The above lines of Charles Rolls signify his passion for a lot more inventions and innovations in the aviation industry.
-With his sad demise, the world lost a young aviation futurist and his deeds.
-Though, he lived a little more than three decades like a shooting star in the sky he has an everlasting impact on humanity with great creations.
+The above lines by Charles Rolls express his desire for many more inventions and innovations in the aviation industry.
+With his tragic death, the world lost a young aviation futurist and his deeds.
+Despite the fact that he lived for a little more than three decades, like a shooting star in the sky, he has made a lasting impression on humanity with his great creations.

 The article is a part of the B’day Series where we celebrate the birthday of renowned personalities from across Industries, very frequently.
 The series includes Entrepreneurs, C-level Executives, innovators or renewed leaders who moved the industry with his exponential skill set and vision.
 The intent is to highlight thCharles Rollse person’s achievements and touch base the little known, but interesting, part of his life.
 You can see the list of all earlier celebrated tech personalities, including Mark Zuckerberg, Marissa Mayer, Sean Parker, Andy Rubin, Julian Assange, by following this link or subscribe to your daily newsletter.